chebuya/Havoc-C2-SSRF-poc/README.md

   -i IP, --ip IP        The IP to open the socket with -p PORT, --port PORT  The port to open the socket with -A USER_AGENT, --user-agent USER_AGENT
-                        The URL for a havoc listener -H HOSTNAME, --hostname HOSTNAME
+                        The User Agent for the spoofed agent -H HOSTNAME, --hostname HOSTNAME
                         The hostname for the spoofed agent -u USERNAME, --username USERNAME